adbailey1/daic_woz_process/README.md

 `conda env create -f env_windows.yml`

-Activate the new environment: `conda activate myenv`
+Activate the new environment: `conda activate myenv` If you have used the `environment.yml` file provided here, the name of the environment will be "daic", therefore:
+`conda activate daic`

 For textual feature extraction the current framework uses Gensim (https://radimrehurek.com/gensim/), current work is on creating an